 Buy in bulk

-Compare the price of supermarket own brands to popular branded products and you’ll see a huge difference in price.
-The price is cheaper but the taste, quality and nutritional value is usually the same.
-For example supermarket own brand breakfast wheat biscuits cost £0.75 whereas the leading brand cost £2.99.
+Compare the price of supermarket own brands with popular branded products and you’ll see a huge difference in price!
+While the price is cheaper, the taste, quality and nutritional value is usually the same.
+For example, supermarket own brand breakfast wheat biscuits cost £0.74 whereas the leading brand cost around £3.00.

 Use the stoop- to- rise method

 This may sound strange when shopping but look at the bottom and top of shelves for cheaper brands and supermarket own products.
 Brands pay supermarkets money to be placed at eye level so they catch our attention first.

 Supermarkets are all in competition with one another, and so they have to make sure they are competitively priced and offer their customers good deals.
 Many supermarkets have loyalty and points schemes and will send you money- off vouchers, discount coupons and special offers.
 Sign up today!

 Be cautious of special offers and buy one get one free offers

 Buy-one-get-one-free deals are there to incite us.
 Some special offers can actually be more expensive than products not on sale, so always check the original price to see if you’re getting a good deal.

 Look out for markdowns on perishables at the end of the shopping day, as you may be able to bag yourself a great saving!
 As a rough guide, the first discounts tend to appear mid-morning, with heavier discounts beginning early evening.
 Just make sure you use it before it’s use-by-date and it doesn’t go off sooner than expected.
 You may be able to freeze items and use them at a later date.